Mariia22/entertainment-web-app/README.md

 # The multi-page entertainment web app
 This multi-page entertainment web app with routing, state management, and search functionality.
-The backend is in development so you can enter any pair of login and password, and the user will be authorized.
+The backend is in development so you can enter any pair of login and password (for example, example@april.biz/12345678), and the user will be authorized.

 Features:
 <ul>